gelu314/Logo-Clustering/README.md

 To run this project:

+1. Install libraries from requirements.txt
-1. Run setup.py: this will download the logos listed in data/logos.snappy.parquet and store them in data/logos.
+2. Run setup.py: this will download the logos listed in data/logos.snappy.parquet and store them in data/logos.
 There should be around 3000 logos downloaded.
-2. Run main.py: here will happen the actual clustering.
+3. Run main.py: here will happen the actual clustering.
 A file named 'clustering_results.csv' will be created inside data/, containing a dataframe pairing each logo path to a cluster number.
-3. For testing the results, run testing.py
+4. For testing the results, run testing.py